pengzhengyi/BloodOnTheClocktower/content/README.md

 For example,

-- `python .scrape_wiki.py -c` scrape characters information.
+- `python "content.scrape_wiki" -c` scrape characters information.
-- `python .scrape_wiki.py -a` scrape everything.
+- `python "content.scrape_wiki" -a` scrape everything.
-- `python .scrape_wiki.py -e -g` scrape editions and general information.
+- `python "content.scrape_wiki" -e -g` scrape editions and general information.

+## How to Enrich

+Wiki enrich is defined in `content/enrich_characters.py`.
+It can be run `python -m "content.enrich_characters"`.